 Fortunately for you lot, we’re keeping the retro gaming flame alive this summer at Power UP, featuring over 160 games, including Ocean classic Daley Thompson Decathlon for the Sinclair Spectrum.
 Half-day single session and adult-only evening tickets are available to buy now.

 In order to research this blog, I watched a really good documentary on YouTube by a user called Kim Justice.
 If you want to know more about Ocean, the documentary is well worth a watch.
-It’s got a few swears in it but the narration made me laugh; he sounds a bit like Chris Packham and he knows his (gaming) onions:
+It’s got a few swears in it but the narration made me laugh; she sounds a bit like Chris Packham and she knows her (gaming) onions: